Islamic design

 Five point

-A flower with five petals A cyclamen showing its five petals A blue flower with five petals A white flower with five petals A white flower with five pairs of petals
+A flower with five petals A cyclamen showing its five petals A blue flower with five petals A white flower with five petals A white flower with five pairs of petals Tomatoes on the vine showing the five-star sepals

-However, as I mentioned above, it is five- and six-pointed geometries that seem to be the most commonly seen and experienced in the natural world.
-I have to admit that I’m not sure whether five or six divisions are the more common, but my impression is that it’s likely to be the six-pointed.
-Having said that it is the five- and ten-pointed geometries which, being based on the proportions of the Golden Section, discussed on the next page, might be argued to represent a more perfect proportion for plants, compared with those based on other geometries and are, therefore, likely to be considered more attractive in that arrangement.
+Having said that it is the five- and ten-pointed geometries which, being based on the proportions of the Golden Section discussed on the next page, might be argued to represent a more perfect proportion for plants, compared with those based on other geometries and are, therefore, likely to be considered more attractive in that arrangement.

 Odd numbered divisions of petals – or any other natural or mechanical form for that matter – have an intrinsic visual disbalance that creates a more interesting or visually stimulating appearance for the viewer.
 The two photographs of blue and white flowers illustrate something of the phenomenon well, particularly if you compare them with the four-pointed geometries above and the patterns in the next group of photographs illustrating six-point geometries.
 They are both very small plants with the flowers occurring in clusters, but the flowers both show how the sub-divisioning works.
-The lowest of these photographs shows a five-divisioned flower with the petals arranged in pairs, creating an interesting combination of formality and informality for this particular plant.
+The next to lowest of these photographs shows a five-divisioned flower with the petals arranged in pairs, creating an interesting combination of formality and informality for this particular plant.

-Although I may seem to be making a case for one form of geometry being more attractive than another, that is not the case.
+Although I may appear to be making a case for one form of geometry being more attractive than another, that is not the case.
 With reference to Arabic geometry don’t forget that typical patterns can, and often will, mix more than one type in their overall form.

 go to top of page